elena19m/cloud-courses/website/docs/common/containers/_docker.md

 #### Exercise: Running commands in the container

-Start a container that hosts the Nextcloud file sharing service.
-To connect to the nextcloud service, you need to expose the HTTP server running in the virtual machine.
+Start a container that hosts the NextCloud file sharing service.
+To connect to the NextCloud service, you need to expose the HTTP server running in the virtual machine.
 To do this, follow the example above.
 The container image name is `nextcloud`.

 ### Automate container startup using Docker Compose

 As we can see from the above example, we can start containers using the `docker run` command, but that means running a command for each container.
-This is simple when we only need to start two containers, but if we want to start more than two containers, or if we want to offer users a "one click" solution and we have a suite of containers needed for our solution, running in an ordered fasion for each container does not scale.
+This is simple when we only need to start two containers, but if we want to start more than two containers, or if we want to offer users a "one click" solution and we have a suite of containers needed for our solution, running in an ordered manner for each container does not scale.

 The solution to this issue is the Docker Compose mechanism.
 It allows an administrator to write a specification for a work environment, including options for running containers, volumes running containers, and networks where containers will communicate.